Union-wide

 HS2.1.1 EDI

 The generation of runoff in catchments that are impacted by snow or ice profoundly differs from rainfed catchments.
-And yet, our knowledge of snow/ice accumulation and melt patterns and their impact on runoff is highly uncertain, because of both limited availability and inherently high spatial variability of hydrological and weather data in such areas.
+Yet, our knowledge of snow/ice accumulation and melt and their impact on runoff is highly uncertain, because of both limited availability and inherently high spatial variability of hydrological and weather data.

 Contributions addressing the following topics (but not limited to) are welcome: